maxime-42/override/level04/readme.md

 ## Step 2

-### Set environnement variable
+### RET2LIBC
-like the parent process block the use of the execve system call in child process We going to use method **RET2LIBC**  :
-Instead of directly executing shellcode, the attacker leverages existing code in the program's memory.
+like the parent process block the use of the execve system call in child process We going to use method **RET2LIBC**  instead of directly executing shellcode, the attacker leverages existing code in the program's memory.
 They often target the C standard library (libc) functions that are already loaded in memory, such as system(), exit()

 **Utile command:**